rmfontana/sweet-earth-mapper/README.md

 TODO: Redo this awful README

 // Explanation of .github YAML
-`on: push` triggers this workflow every time you push `jobs:` defines a job (i.e., set of steps to run on "runner" VM) `runs-on: ubuntu-latest` GitHub gives you a free Linux VM
+// Adding a line in the readme to trigger the action `on: push` triggers this workflow every time you push `jobs:` defines a job (i.e., set of steps to run on "runner" VM) `runs-on: ubuntu-latest` GitHub gives you a free Linux VM